randee25/iowa-jury-pool-analysis/README.md

 # Reproducing the Analysis

-Describe how to reproduce the project from start to finish.
+Follow these steps to reproduce the analysis:

-  1.Open the R project in RStudio.
+1. Open the R project in RStudio.

-  2.Install all required packages.
+2. Install all required packages.

-  3.Run the SQL scripts to create and populate the database.
+3. Run the SQL scripts to create and populate the database.

-  4.Run the census import script.
+4. Run the census import script.

-  5.Run the analysis scripts.
+5. Run the analysis scripts.

-  6.Run the visualization scripts.
+6. Run the visualization scripts.

-  7.Publish the Tableau dashboard if desired.
+7. Publish the Tableau dashboard if desired.

-Expected runtime is generally a matter of minutes.
+Expected runtime: a matter of minutes.

 ---

 # Methods

-he following methods were used throughout the analysis:
+The following methods were used throughout the analysis:

 - Exploratory data analysis (EDA)
 - Descriptive statistics